 The basic principles behind the prison turned into more of a social experiment inspired by a meeting at Ben Franklin’s home.
-Quakers thought isolation would make rule breakers know God and remorse, but instead it made inmates in the maximum security prison go insane.
+Quakers thought isolation would make rule breakers know God and remorse, but instead, it made inmates in the maximum-security prison go insane.
 They thought that complete isolation would make you feel quicker remorse and condition you to change your ways indefinitely.

 The Eastern State Penitentiary was part of a movement that was considered to be highly controversial at the time.
-Its purpose and intent was to modify the behaviors of the individuals that served as inmates through solitary confinement and various types of labor.
+Its purpose and intent were to modify the behaviors of the individuals that served as inmates through solitary confinement and various types of labor.

-William “Slick Willie” Sutton was serving an 11 year sentence as a famous bank robber when he unsuccessfully tried to escape by digging a tunnel with his fellow inmates in the 1940s.
+William “Slick Willie” Sutton was serving an 11-year sentence as a famous bank robber when he unsuccessfully tried to escape by digging a tunnel with his fellow inmates in the 1940s.
 They spent a year digging a tunnel 15 feet down and exactly 100 feet long, but by the time they reached the end, they were being pulled out of the mud by officials who took them right back behind the gate.

 Experience the claims of paranormal activity in person like the guys did on Travel Channel’s Ghost Adventures at your own risk.
 If you’re truly interested in the paranormal, you can get more details about touring the prison on Eastern State’s site.

 Does anyone out there consider themselves brave enough to enter the prison knowing its dark history?
 Let’s start a conversation in the comments below.

 We have brought back our best-selling shirt, ever!
 Inspired by rusty highway signs, our Badge Respect the Rust pocket tee is perfect for all of those rust lovers and pickers.
 SHOP NOW